10Nates/microcookie/README.md

 ### Note for npm users

 MicroCookie is not intentionally deigned for npm as it is already designed for the web.
-However, it is exported CJS-style pre-minification and should work as long as `document.cookie` is valid.
+However, it is exported CJS-style with JSDocs excluded from minimization and should work as long as `document.cookie` is valid.

 <br>